Bracken: Description

 Bracken is one of the oldest ferns, with fossil records from the Eocene period 55 million years old having been found.
 The plant sends up large, triangular fronds from a wide-creeping underground rootstock, and may form dense thickets.
 This rootstock may travel a metre or more underground between fronds.
 The fronds may grow up to 2.5 m long or longer with support, but typically are in the range of 0.6–2 m high.
 In cold environments, bracken is deciduous and, as it requires well-drained soil, is generally found growing on the sides of hills.

 Fern spores are contained in structures found on the underside of the leaf called sori.
-The sori of bracken are located in a line next to the leaf-edge and are distinctly different from that in most other ferns, where the sori are circular and occur towards the center of the leaf.
+The sori of bracken are located in a line next to the leaf-edge and are distinctly different from those in most other ferns, where the sori are circular and occur towards the centre of the leaf.